CarlosFaccelli26/Spartak-Gym-Project/README.md

 3. If you fill up all the details correct, you will see that the page will reolad again which means all the details were correct.

 # Deployment
-The project was deployed on github pages.
+The project was upload on github pages.
+There is no big difference on the local project and on live version, on mac devices there is some spaces different thant on window device, though i do not know how to fix this problem.
 # Credits

 ### Images used on this Project